Bale Mountains National Park

 Bale Mountains National Park is a national park in Ethiopia.
-The park encompasses an area of approximately 2150 km2 in the Bale Mountains and Sanetti Plateau of the Ethiopian Highlands.
+The park encompasses an area of about 2150 km2 in the Bale Mountains and Sanetti Plateau of the Ethiopian Highlands.

-The park's Afromontane habitats have one of the highest incidences of animal endemicity of any terrestrial habitat in the world.
-The park was nominated to the World Heritage Tentative List in 2009.
+The park's Afromontane habitats have one of the highest incidences of animal endemism of any terrestrial habitat in the world.
+The park was nominated to the UNESCO tentative list of World Heritage sites in 2009, and inscribed on the List of World Heritage Sites in Ethiopia in 2023.